rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="removeAllKeyListeners"></a>
 ## *removeAllKeyListeners*

 Removes all key listeners.

 ### Events

- No Events.
+No Events

 ### Parameters